lamri96sp/lamri96sp/README.md

 Self-taught GIS practitioner based in East Kalimantan, Indonesia.
 What started as independent study of QGIS evolved into a full-stack discipline spanning spatial database design, field survey methodology, and interactive WebGIS development.

-Academic foundation in Agribusiness (Universitas Mulawarman) informs a practical understanding of land use and resource management — grounding technical work in real territorial context, including large-scale customary land mapping (tanah ulayat) across roughly 25,000 hectares.
+Academic foundation in Agribusiness (Universitas Mulawarman) informs a practical understanding of land use and resource management, grounding technical work in real territorial context.
+This includes large-scale customary land mapping (tanah ulayat) across roughly 25,000 hectares in Kutai Timur, East Kalimantan, where genealogical records and village formation history were documented alongside spatial boundaries.

-The approach is end-to-end: field data captured with precise GPS coordinates, processed through QGIS and PostGIS, and delivered as interactive platforms built with React and Leaflet.js.
+The approach is end-to-end.
+Field data is captured with precise GPS coordinates and timestamps, processed through QGIS and PostGIS, then delivered as interactive platforms built with React and Leaflet.js.
+Every layer of the pipeline is hands-on, from walking the boundaries in person to writing the final application code.

+This practical foundation extends into local governance work as well, currently serving as Head of Planning Affairs (Kaur Perencanaan) for a village administration in Kutai Timur.
+That role involves direct exposure to spatial planning documentation, customary land formalization, and village-level digital systems, experience that feeds directly back into the technical work built here.

+Currently focused on building tools that bridge the gap between raw geospatial data and the people who need to act on it: village officials, land surveyors, and organizations working with spatial planning in Indonesia.

 ---